atosorigin/grafana-weathermap-panel/docs/EN/init/introduction.md

 WeatherMap Panel Plugin for Grafana is free software.
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation

-WeatherMap Panel Pluginis distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+WeatherMap Panel Plugin is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 Parts of this software distribution are by other authors.
 Please see the README file for attribution and license details.